-Starfish – It is an on your back type sleeping position with legs spread apart and arms raised over your head.
-Such as soldier it is not a great choice with apnea, and if you suffer from snoring.
+Starfish is an on-your-back type sleeping position with legs spread apart and arms raised over your head.
+Such as soldier, it is not a great choice with apnea and if you suffer from snoring.
 Only 5% of people choose this position for night rest.

 Yearner position – In this one, you sleep on your side with arms outstretched in front of the body.
-It is good if you have breathing problems while you slumber, but not as good for your arthritis (it is any disorder that affects joints).
+It is good to have breathing problems while you slumber, but not as good for your arthritis (it is any disorder that affects joints).

 Sleeping positions of couples and their meaning